History of Rowing Victoria Inc

 At the VRA Regatta, in commemoration of the 25th year of Queen Elizabeth II’s reign as Monarch, winning crews were presented with trophies marking the Queen’s Silver Jubilee.

-At the APS Head of the River Regatta on the Barwon River in Geelong, Scotch College won the title by one meter in a thrilling race against Melbourne Grammar.
-This was the first title for coach David Boykett’s crew since 1973.
+At the APS Head of the River Regatta on the Barwon River in Geelong, Scotch College won the title by a meter in a thrilling race against Melbourne Grammar.
+This was the first title for coach David Boykett’s crew since assisting Don Macmillan in 1973.

 1978-79